sandrocaseiro/Caseiro.Mvc.PagedList/README.md

 user.ToQueryString() //generates: ?Name=User&Email=user@domain.com
 ```

-You can also change the value of some property directly on the querystring generation without changind the value on the property itself:
+You can also change the value of some property directly on the querystring generation without changing the value on the property itself:
 ```csharp
 public class User
 {